In case of crisis or war

 Originally prepared by the Supreme Commander of the Swedish Armed Forces' office, In case of crisis or war has been delivered to every household in Sweden from 1943 to 1991 and again from 2018.
 The most important parts of the publication were also inserted at the end of all Swedish phone books.
 The publication contained information about how to act in a situation of national crisis and most notably, nuclear war.
 Between the 1950s and 1970s, Sweden went through a period with extraordinary high economic growth called the "record years" (rekordåren).
 This made it possible to invest in civil defence and have a plan to save the entire population even in the event of a superpower invasion.
 If the war comes was a way to inform the public about these plans.
 With the end of the Cold War, the publication was deemed to be outdated and distribution ceased in 1991.
 The most basic information was kept in phone books until the early 21st century.

-In 2018, the pamphlet was renewed and distributed by the Swedish Civil Contingencies Agency under the name "In case of crisis or war" (Om krisen eller kriget kommer).
+In 2018, the pamphlet was renewed and distributed by the Swedish Civil Defence and Resilience Agency under the name "In case of crisis or war" (Om krisen eller kriget kommer).
 A new version of the pamphlet was distributed in 2024.